blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 1. Login to your CloudShopSQL virtual machine and launch SQL Server Management Studio.

-2. Open a connection to your CloudShopSQL instance, expand Always On High Availability, Availability Replicas, then right-select **CloudShopSQL2** and choose **Properties**.
+2. Open a connection to your CloudShopSQL instance, expand Always On High Availability, Availability Replicas, then right-click **CloudShopSQL2** and choose **Properties**.

     ![The CloudShop2 availability replica is selected and the properties is highlighted.](images/hands-on-lab/2019-03-25-18-55-26.png "CloudShop2 properties")